-While Denmark is traditionally thought to be one of the richest and well-developed countries in the world, it still in need for volunteers to help local communities.
+While Denmark is traditionally thought to be one of the richest and well-developed countries in the world, it is still in need for volunteers to help local communities.
 There are numerous opportunities to spend anywhere from a couple of months to a year volunteering all over Denmark.
 Projects can range from community building projects and to helping the homeless.
-Don't overlook Denmark for your gap year if you're looking for a way to get involved!
+Don’t overlook Denmark for your gap year if you’re looking for a way to get involved!

 Though travelers know Denmark as a very English friendly country, it still provides an optimal opportunity to study Danish.
 You can choose to challenge yourself by diving into an immersion study where you will only be allowed to speak Danish for maximum learning.
 If that sounds like too much, you can always try study at a local high school, where there will be people who willing still speak to you in English.
 Either way, you’ll be sure to learn a lot from gap year here!

 Denmark has its foot firmly in the door of research and development and industry, so you’re going to have no problem finding internship in those (and other related) fields.
 Most of these internships will be offered in Denmark’s capital city of Copenhagen, which is known to be a bustling city that features beautiful architecture everywhere you look.
 If living in the city isn’t what you had in mind, know there are internship opportunities all over the country including opportunities in the countries agricultural field.

 Planning Your Trip